Home Budget Decorating 101

 While patterns can add personality to a room, large, bold patterns can sometimes make a space feel smaller.
 Instead, opt for smaller, subtle patterns or solid colors to keep the room looking open.

-• Tip: If you love patterns, try adding them through accessories like throw pillows, rugs, or artwork rather than on large furniture pieces.
+• Tip : If you love patterns, try adding them through accessories like throw pillows or small area rugs rather than on large furniture pieces.

 12. Limit the Color Palette